bbortolli/first_app/README.md

 # first_app
-A comunnity to anounce skins of csgo/dota
+A community to announce your skins of csgo/dota